-Thanks to post-holiday wallet-tightening, kids heading back to school, and frigid weather in most parts of the U.S., January is a quiet month for travel.
-However, it’s actually a great time to get away thanks to thinner crowds, dirt-cheap airfares, and beautiful weather in destinations around the world.
-Here are four of the best places to travel in January.
+Thanks to post-holiday wallet-tightening, kids heading back to school, and frigid weather in most parts of the United States, January is a quiet month for travel.
+However, it’s a great time to get away thanks to thinner crowds, dirt-cheap airfares, beautiful weather, or all three in destinations around the world.
+Here are seven of the best places to travel in January 2019.

 Like much of Central America, Belize experiences two main seasons: hot and dry versus hot and wet.
 December to April is a great time to visit, and late January, in particular, is ideal.
 The heat subsides just enough to be comfortable, and the worst of the wet season has already passed.
 Occasional wind gusts from the north — aptly called “northers” — sweep the coast and the surrounding islands bringing a bit of relief.
 The water, however, remains, clear, calm, and impossibly blue — all perfect conditions for snorkelers and divers.
 Plus, hotel rates don’t peak for a few months, so prices are relatively modest.

 Don’t miss: Whatever you do, don’t miss exploring the wonder that is the Great Blue Hole.

 With stunning beaches, verdant tropical rainforests, dramatic volcanoes, and beautiful eco-lodges cropping up throughout the country, Nicaragua is giving Costa Rica a run for its money.
 For many of the same reasons that Belize is so appealing in January, so too is it the ideal month to visit Nicaragua.
 Visitors will find the best weather of the year, including moderate temperatures and little rainfall.

 Don’t miss: The waves, particularly along the Pacific Coast, are calm throughout the month, so it’s perfect for surfers.